fluencelabs/nox/docs/src/quickstart/recap.md

 A short recap of what you have developed and learned:

 - How to set up Rust and Node.js environments from scratch.
-- How to interact with Ethereum and Swarm through the Fluence CLI.
+- How to interact with Ethereum and IPFS through the Fluence CLI.
 - How to spin up a decentralized backend running in the Fluence network, and build frontend applications interacting with this backend.

 Hope this was fun!